vijay03/cs360v-f21/Lab2.md

 Total: 20 points

+Rubric for on-campus students:
-Each part 5 points, total of 4 parts.
+- Each part 5 points, total of 4 parts.

+Rubric for Online Masters students:
+- 5 points for prelab
+- 8 points for part 2
+- 7 points for part 3

 ## Contact Details